holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 +  const { alice, bob } = await s.players({alice: config, bob: config}, true)
 ```

-Before you get Bob to retrieve a person you need Bob to be able to see the person that Alice committed.
+Before you get Bob to retrieve Alice's person you need Bob to be able to see the person that Alice committed.
 This goes back to to an idea that will come up a lot in Holochain, eventual consistency.
 In a nutshell an Agent that is connected to the same network as another agent will eventually come to agreement on what data exists.

-To make sure this has happened in our tests you can call:
+To make sure this has happened add this line to the end of the scenario:
 ```javascript
   await s.consistency();
 ```

 > This one line says a lot about the nature of a Holocahin application.
 The word `await` shows that we are in an asynchronous world and want to wait for consistency to be achieved.
-What kind of situation would lead to this line never completing?
+What kind of situation would lead to this line never completing? _Hint: Think about networks that might not be perfect._

-You get Bob to retrieve Alice's person using the same address she got when she created the entry:
+Get Bob to retrieve Alice's person using the same address she got when she created the entry:

 ```javascript
   const bob_retrieve_result = await bob.call('cc_tuts', 'hello', 'retrieve_person', {'address': alice_person_address });